Eyesore123/portfolio-videos/README.md

 for example, if you want to upload video.mp4 from videos folder, you type 'node upload.js video.mp4'

+## Images

 Landing page image:

 <img width="1229" height="874" alt="videosite" src="https://github.com/user-attachments/assets/623bec3f-da96-4685-93df-5642e3dfb142" />

+## Issues

+- Scroll to top doesn't work

 ## What I’ve learned

-How to use Cloudflare R2 for large file storage and configure access credentials.
+- How to use Cloudflare R2 for large file storage and configure access credentials.

-Implementing custom headers and authorization secrets for secure uploads.
+- Implementing custom headers and authorization secrets for secure uploads.

-Managing large video files (over 500 MB) efficiently using R2.
+- Managing large video files (over 500 MB) efficiently using R2.

-Writing Node.js scripts to automate uploads and JSON updates.
+- Writing Node.js scripts to automate uploads and JSON updates.

-Using @aws-sdk/client-s3 to interact with S3-compatible storage in Node.
+- Using @aws-sdk/client-s3 to interact with S3-compatible storage in Node.

 ## Final words